jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 # Consider the Objections

+<div id="does-medium-matter" class="discussion" markdown="1">

 Before exploring McLuhan's counter position, I think it will be helpful for a moment and given Sarnoff, Toynbee, and the NYTimes commenter, the benefit of the doubt.

-<div id="does-medium-matter" class="discussion" markdown="1">

 Do I care whether a rug is made by a machine?
 Do I care whether a nail is hammered by a rock, a hammer, or a nail gun?

-Do I care whether I get a new report over the radio, over television, or in a newspaper?
+Do I care whether I get a news report over the radio, over television, or in a newspaper?
 Do I care if read a novel or listen to an audio book?

 If the message is the same, who cares?

+{:.rquestion}
-<span class="respond"/> With respect to the above examples, what might be some reasons to think that the medium **does not matter** as Sarnoff suggests?
+With respect to the above examples, what might be some reasons to think that the medium **does not matter** as Sarnoff suggests?

+{:.rquestion}
-<span class="respond"/> What might be some reasons to think that it **does** matter?
+What might be some reasons to think that it **does** matter?

-Before going further, add your reaction to these questions using our class annotation tool.

 </div>